Showing 1 to 8 of 8 items tagged as neurology

 Access Level: Licensed, On-Site Visitor, TMC Academic User

-Descriptions: This browse-able, searchable database of electronic books includes a collection of nursing volumes from Lippincott, Williams and Wilkins and the Oxford Textbook of Medicine.
-All displayed titles are accessible in full text.
+Descriptions: This e-book collection includes Lippincott, Williams and Wilkins nursing texts and the Oxford Textbook of Medicine.

 Keywords: anesthesiology, clinical medicine, critical care, emergency medicine, medical imaging, medicine, neurology, nursing, pharmacology, physical therapy, radiology, sports medicine